Logiqx/gpx-ideas/docs/gpx/proposal/README.md

 Official times / speeds of world record attempts at the annual [Luderitz Speed Challenge](https://luderitz-speed.com/) use video timing.
 However, GPS / GNSS times from custom devices such as the [Motion GPS](https://www.motion-gps.com/) are typically +/- 0.05 knots of the official video-timed results over the 500m course.

 It's worth noting that the majority of the speedsurfing community use custom devices (e.g. [Motion GPS](https://www.motion-gps.com/)) which output their data in a binary format, including the Doppler-derived speed and speed accuracy estimate.
-However, with the advent of 3rd party apps for smart phones and watches it makes a lot of sense to support Doppler-derived speeds and the various accuracy estimates to be included in "standard" GPX files.
+However, with the advent of 3rd party apps for smart phones and watches it makes a lot of sense for the Doppler-derived speeds and the various accuracy estimates to be included in "standard" GPX files.